 Workers Compensation and Injury Management for NIHL

-WorkCover WA will advise whether or not further testing is required for non-baseline audiometric results.
-If the level of hearing loss is at 10 per cent or more, the worker will be required to undertake further testing by an audiologist and/or ENT.
-Compensation entitlements will depend on the level of hearing loss as determined by the audiologist and/or ENT.
+In the event of a Worker’s Compensation Claim, WorkCover WA will advise whether or not further testing is required for non-baseline audiometric results.
+If the level of hearing loss is at 10 per cent or more, the worker will be required to undertake further testing by an Audiologist and/or ENT.

 References